huggingface/datasets/datasets/senti_lex/README.md

 ```
 {
-"word":"die"
+"word":"die",
-"sentimen":"negative"
+"sentiment": 0, #"negative"
 }
 ```

 ### Data Fields

 - word: one word as a string,
-- sentiment-score: the sentiment classifcation of the word as a string either negative or positive
+- sentiment-score: the sentiment classification of the word as a string either negative (0) or positive (1)

 ### Data Splits